cmdupuis3/EDGI_PCA/README.md

 ## Compilation:

-Currently, only builds with the Intel compiler and MKL are supported, with the option of using the PLASMA package.
-An example makefile (Makefile.intel-mkl) is included; one should be able to copy it as "Makefile" and run "make build" to build the edgi executable.
+Currently, builds with the Intel compiler plus MKL, and GCC plus OpenBLAS and FFTW are supported, with the option of using the PLASMA package.
+Example makefiles (Makefile.intel-mkl, Makefile.gcc-openblas) are included; one should be able to copy it as "Makefile" and run "make build" to build the edgi executable.
+Run "make help" to show build instructions.
+Some library paths in each makefile will need to be set by the user, and have been gathered at the top.

 A GCC/OpenBLAS configuration is also in the works and should be available soon.